adamewing/methylartist/README.md

 Generates smoothed methylation profiles across specific loci with many configurable parameters for one or more samples.

-Sample input file `-d/--data` has the following whitespace-delimited fields (one sample per line): BAM file, Methylation DB (generated with e.g. `db_nanopolish`)
+Sample input file `-d/--data` has the following whitespace-delimited fields (one sample per line): BAM file, Methylation DB (generated with e.g. `db-nanopolish`)

 ### haplocus